-While we make our membership mailing list available to outside groups for educational purposes, including mailings about grant opportunities that could be beneficial to members, educational publications (e.g., medical textbooks, scientific journals), and educational programs or courses, ASH members who do not wish to have their mailing addresses shared with outside parties in this manner may opt-out by contacting ASH Member Services at 202-776-0544 or CustomerService@hematology.org.
+We make our meeting registration mailing lists available to outside groups for educational purposes other than accredited Continuing Medical Education (“CME”), including mailings about grant opportunities that could be beneficial to members, educational publications (e.g., medical textbooks, scientific journals), and educational programs or courses.
+However, meeting registrants who do not wish to have their mailing addresses shared with outside parties in this manner may opt-out by contacting ASH Member Services at 202-776-0544 or [email protected].

 Cookies and Tracking

 Your browser may offer you a “Do Not Track” option, which allows you to signal to operators of websites and web applications and services (including behavioral advertising services) that you do not wish such operators to track certain of your online activities over time and across different websites.
 Our Services do not support Do Not Track requests at this time, which means that we collect information about your online activity while you are using our Services.
 We do not collect online activity after you leave our Services.

 How We Protect Your Information

 ASH maintains reasonable and appropriate measures to protect your information from loss, misuse and unauthorized access, disclosures, alterations and destruction taking in to account the risk involved in the processing and the nature of PII.
 Unfortunately, no site, server or database is completely secure or “hacker proof.”
 We therefore cannot guarantee that information about you will not be disclosed, misused or lost by accident or by the unauthorized acts of others.